California’s 2026 Climate Reporting: What You Need To Know

 SB 219 does not change the overall reporting timeline and requirements as prescribed in SB 253 and SB 261.
 It does, however, introduce several notable changes that have implications on how climate reporting may be carried out and regulated in California.
 Specifically, SB 219:

-- Delays the requirement that CARB shall adopt regulations from 1 January 2025 to 1 July 2025;
+- Delays the requirement that CARB shall adopt regulations from 1 January, 2025 to 1 July, 2025 [actual finalized CARB Regulations expected in April/May 2026 due to backlog];

 - Authorizes, rather than requires, CARB to contract with an emissions reporting organization to develop a reporting program to receive required disclosures and make certain required disclosures publicly available;